 Top 10 Ballon d’Or Performance-Based Winners (1956-2024)

-1. Lionel Messi – The Ultimate Ballon d’Or Performance-Based Winner(10-12 Times ballon d’or Winners)
+Ballon d’or 1.
+Lionel Messi – The Ultimate Ballon d’Or Performance-Based Winner(10-12 Times ballon d’or Winners)

 Messi, already a record Ballon d’Or winner, would be at the very top if the award focused entirely on performance.

-Best Years: 2009, 2011, 2012, 2015, 2019, 2021, 2022
+- Best Years: 2009, 2011, 2012, 2015, 2019, 2021, 2022

-Why He Deserved More: With his dribbling, playmaking, and goal-scoring magic, Messi has dominated football for over two decades, securing his status as the ultimate Ballon d’Or performance-based winner
+- Why He Deserved More: With his dribbling, playmaking, and goal-scoring magic, Messi has dominated football for over two decades, securing his status as the ultimate Ballon d’Or performance-based winner

 2. Cristiano Ronaldo – A Consistent Ballon d’Or Performance-Based Winner(7-8 Times ballon d’or Winners)